sr320/course-FISH510-2025/README.md

 2. Review the course syllabus and schedule
 3. Join course discussions using GitHub Discussions
 4. Access additional resources in the `resources/` directory

+## 🤖 AI Course Assistant

+This course includes an AI-powered chatbot to help students with course content, assignments, and questions about marine epigenetics.

+### For Students
+- **Access the chatbot**: Once deployed, students can ask questions about course content, readings, and assignments
+- **Example questions**: "What is DNA methylation?", "Tell me about Week 2 readings", "What are the assignment deadlines?"

+### For Instructors
+- **Deploy the chatbot**: See `chatbot/DEPLOYMENT.md` for web deployment instructions
+- **Quick deploy**: Run `cd chatbot && ./deploy.sh` for guided deployment
+- **Student support**: The chatbot provides 24/7 assistance with common course questions

+### Features
+- AI-powered responses using course-specific knowledge
+- Real-time chat interface with marine-themed design
+- Access to all course materials, readings, and assignments
+- Source attribution for all responses

 ---
 *University of Washington | School of Aquatic and Fishery Sciences*